icon-project/samples/hello_world/README.md

 ### Invoke a method from CLI

-Below is the T-Bears CLI comand to invoke the SCORE's external read-only method.
+Below is the T-Bears CLI command to invoke the SCORE's external read-only method.
 Before issuing the command, don't forget to change the "to" value in the JSON request with an actual SCORE address.

 ```bash
 root@07dfee84208e:/tbears# cat call.json